Academic research at the hospital

 Clinical studies

-In certain situations, you may be asked to take part in a study.
-Clinical studies enable us to offer ever better medicines and treatments in future.
-You are free to decide whether or not to take part in any such studies.
+You are free to decide whether or not to take part in a study.
 Any refusal to participate will of course have no effect whatsoever on the quality of your further care.

 Images